ewpratten/ewpratten.com/projects.md

 layout: page
 ---

+Here is a list of projects and programs I have build, and / or contributed to.

 These projects range from unfinished ideas, to codebases that took months to develop.
 I cannot guarantee that the link you click will bring you to a finished project.
 If you see a project here that you would like to improve upon, open a Pull Request.
 If you would like to adopt a project, send me an email.

 ## Table of contents